lympid/lympid-core/README.md

 ## Maven

-Functionality of this project is contained the Java package `com.lympid.core`.
+Functionality of this project is contained in the Java package `com.lympid.core`.

 Add the following dependency to your `pom` to use this package: